🇱🇮 Liechtenstein visa for Canadians

 Liechtenstein visa, the full picture

 For most nationalities, Liechtenstein is Schengen.
-That means 90 days in any 180-day period if youโre from the US, Canada, Australia, or the UK.
-If your passport comes from further afield, you might need a visa.
+That means 90 days in any 180-day period is your limit, no extra visa needed if you're from the US, Canada, Australia, or the UK.
+If you're not from one of those, check the Schengen visa list.

 How other passports enter Liechtenstein